mcgurk/Linux-Arduino-Serial-Joystick/README.md

 # Linux-Arduino-Serial-Joystick

-Short version: Convert (game)controller signals to Serial TTL -signal and use it in Linux like any other joystick (/dev/input/jsX).
+Short version: Convert (game)controller signals with Arduino or ESP8266 to Serial TTL -signal and use it in Linux like any other joystick (/dev/input/jsX).

 There can be situations, when you cannot do or use USB-HID-joystick adapter and you still need way to use Linux with some kind of (game)controller.